djozsef/openpgp-docs/Setting up EIDAuthenticate with OpenPGP card.md

 In the next step you can select the capabilities.
 Use the menu to assemble the desired capability sets and select `Q` when done.
 You will be asked a key length and a validity period too, these must be familiar after the main key generation.
 Repeat this step until you have 3 subkey with the following flags: `S`, `E`, `A`.

-> **Please not that each time you make changes to your keyring you have to save them by issuing:**
+> **Please note that each time you make changes to your keyring you have to save them by issuing:**

     gpg> save